Type choices :

 5.1.1.
 Prior approval

-Subject to the approval of the Estate, the Client may install a round swimming pool of a maximum size of 12' or a spa on his Land.
+Subject to the approval of the Estate, the Client may install a round swimming pool with a maximum size of 12' or a spa on his Land.

-Under no circumstances are swimming pool platforms tolerated.
-The swimming pool must not be inflatable.
+Under no circumstances are pool platforms tolerated.
+The pool must not be inflatable.

 5.1.2.
 Applicable laws and regulations

-The swimming pool must comply with the construction standards established by the Domaine, as well as all the standards mentioned in the Act respecting the safety of residential swimming pools (chapter S-3.1.02) and the Regulation respecting the safety of residential swimming pools (chapter S- 3.1.02, r.1).
+The swimming pool must comply with the construction standards established by the Domaine, as well as all the standards mentioned in the Residential Swimming Pool Safety Act (chapter S-3.1.02) and the Residential Swimming Pool Safety Regulations (chapter S-3.1.02, r.
+1).

 All pool or spa motors and filters, as well as any decorative fountains, must be turned off after 11:00 p.m.
-Hot tubs must be covered when unattended.
-Children's paddling pools must be emptied every evening and cannot be left unattended during the day.
+Spas must be covered when unattended.
+Children's wading pools must be emptied every evening and cannot be left unattended during the day.

 5.2.
 Water park and beaches